wangywUST/ucm_llm_course_2025/lectures/tokenization.md

 Tokenization follows the training process closely, in the sense that new inputs are tokenized by applying the following steps:

-1. Normalization
-2. Pre-tokenization
-3. Splitting the words into individual characters
+1. Splitting the words into individual characters
-4. Applying the merge rules learned in order on those splits
+2. Applying the merge rules learned in order on those splits

 Let's take the example we used during training, with the three merge rules learned: